 Holmesglen will contact applicants to arrange the interview.
 Interview details will be confirmed by mail or email.
-Requests can be made for a teleconference for any applicants unable to attend the interview in person.
-Interviews are generally conducted within 3 weeks of receiving your application.
+Interviews are generally conducted within three weeks of receiving your application,

-Applicants should bring the following documentation, as relevant to you, to the interview:
+Applicants should bring the following documentation to the interview:

-• evidence of your literacy and numeracy skills, (subject requirements or STAT results),
+• Evidence of your literacy and numeracy skills (VCE subject requirements or STAT results),

-• previous qualification certificates and academic transcripts, Year 12 results.
+• Year 12 results, other qualification certificates and academic transcripts.

 It is important that all documents presented are original.

-Applicants will be required to hold a valid Working with Children (WWC) prior to undertaking professional placements (practicums) as part of this course.
+Applicants will be required to hold a valid Working With Children (WWC) prior to undertaking professional placements as part of this course.
 Check the WWC website for more information.